Olawale29/30daysJavaScript/README.md

 Within the exercises sub-directory, you'll find exercise1.js, exercise2.js, and exercise3.js files designed for hands-on practice of the concepts covered in day16.

+# Day 17
+Includes the day17.js file and exercises directory.
+During this session, I gained knowledge about Web Storages in JavaScript, covering the following concepts:

+- sessionStorage
+- localStorage
+- Practical applications of Web Storages
+- Setting items in localStorage
+- Retrieving items from localStorage
+- Clearing localStorage

+Within the exercises sub-directory, you'll find exercise1.js, exercise2.js, and exercise3.js files for hands-on practice of the concepts learnt on day17.